haborite/ku1255-firmware-modifier/README.md

    - The Mod key must be assigned in both Main and 2nd layers at the same position.

 5. **TrackPoint Speed**
-   You can enhance the TrackPoint speed independently from operating system settings.
-   - I recommend you to first adjusting the Lenovo driver settings, then adjust the mouse speed setting in your OS.
-If your desired speed is still not achieved, consider increasing this hardware sensitivity enhancement.
+   Set the trackpoint speed (default: 1).
+This has nothing to do with Lenovo driver settings or OS mouse settings.
+It is better to adjust these two settings first before modifying this firmware.

 6. **Load config**
    Load a previously saved keymap from a `.json` file.